nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 The nRF Kconfig GUI in the |nRFVSC| organizes the Kconfig options in a hierarchical list and lets you select the desired options.
 To save the changes made using the nRF Kconfig GUI, click the :guilabel:`Save` button.
-Read the `nRF Kconfig`_ documentation for more information.
+Read the `Configuring with nRF Kconfig`_ page in the |nRFVSC| documentation for more information.

 See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.